topranks/timewarpgw/README.md

 [<img src="https://raw.githubusercontent.com/topranks/timewarpgw/main/twitterq.png">](https://x.com/danieldibswe/status/1800244577150161345)

 He subsequently followed up with a very well written [blog piece](https://lostintransit.se/2024/06/25/why-didnt-we-have-anycast-gateways-before-vxlan/) on the matter.
 However it was clear to me that Daniel was thinking of the question in a different way than I was.
-His approach was to ask "why we didn't do anycast gateways given how we set up networks in the past", whereas I was thinking of it more in terms of "do we need EVPN to have anycast gw's, what about EVPN enables anycast gw?".
+His approach was to ask "why we didn't do anycast gateways given how we set up networks in the past", whereas I was thinking of it more in terms of "why COULDN'T we do anycast gateways in the past"?
+What is it about EVPN that suddenly opens up this possibility?

 ## Anycast GWs

 Let's define what we mean by Anycast GW here.
 To my mind it means a "vlan" or "irb" interface configured on every participating switch in a vlan, all of which use the **same IP** and the **same MAC address**.

 To me the advantage of having such a thing is being able to have _a streched vlan, with routing down to the access layer and every switch acting as gateway for connected hosts_.
 Daniel in his blog describes in a scenario in which an Anycast GW is of no benefit - spanning tree means traffic will always forward via one distribution switch, so it as VRRP master is fine.
-But I was more interested in the
+Which answers the question of why DIDN'T we do it in that scenario.
+But I wanted to know if it could be made work with a setup closer to what we do now, without EVPN or other modern protocols.

 ### Benefits

-The key benefit of having routing done on the first network device hosts are connected to is to have an optimal outbound path for packets a host on a Vlan sends to external IP networks.
+The key benefit of having routing done at the access layer is to have an optimal outbound path for packets going outside the local subnet.
 The path traffic takes within a vlan is not affected by the use of Anycast GW, either with old-style vlan trunking, EVPN or anything else.
-But for traffic going externally it is a benefit if the first switch processing the packet can route it, rather than briding it to another switch at layer-2 which then makes does the layer-3 lookup.
+But for traffic going externally it is better to do the layer-3 function at the first hop, than briding to another device in the vlan and having it done there instead.

 ### Setup